-The Organization has not completed the process of evaluating the impact that will result from adopting GASB Statement No. 87, Leases, effective for reporting periods beginning after December 15, 2019, which was amended by GASB Statement No. 95 and extends the effective date to reporting periods beginning after June 15, 2021.
-The Organization is, therefore, unable to determine the impact that adopting this pronouncement will have on the financial position and results of operations in the future.
+The Organization has not completed the process of evaluating the impact that will result from adopting GASB Statement No. 87, Leases, effective for reporting periods beginning after December 15, 2019, which was amended by GASB Statement No. 95 and extends the effective date to reporting periods beginning after June 15, 2021, GASB Statement No. 92, Omnibus 2020, as it relates to the effective date of GASB Statement No. 87, and GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+The Organization is, therefore, unable to determine the impact that adopting these pronouncements will have on the financial position and results of operations in the future.